bsc-pm/tampi/README.md

 on the data buffers to guarantee a correct execution order.

 Both TAMPI_Iwait and TAMPI_Iwaitall rely on a generic external events API defined by OmpSs-2.
-This API can be used to bind and unbind external events on tasks.
-Only a task can bind its events, but these events can be unbound from anywhere.
+This API can be used to bind and fulfill external events on tasks.
+Only a task can bind its events, but these events can be fulfilled from anywhere.
 Thus, the dependencies of a task are released when the task finishes and there are no bound events left.
 With this approach tasks are completely executed without blocking, so there is no need to keep their stack alive until the MPI operations complete.
 This can significantly decrease the